What You’ll Learn 🖥️

 Show

-You can either display a Value, Image, or Value and a picture.
+You can choose to display a Value, an Image, or both (Value and Picture).

 Show undefined values